 Braided hair inspiration for everyone in the bridal party.

-Wedding season is almost upon us and no matter what role you’re playing for this special day we’re big believers in making your hair a priority when it comes to curating your look.
-Wedding braids, in particular, have been making a huge comeback that work on a variety of hair types and textures.
-And we just love how braided wedding hair works for a range of themes, covering everything from formal ceremonies to laid-back bohemian events.
-To help you out, we’ve rounded up 39 different options of wedding braid hairstyles to give you ample inspiration to choose from.
-Read on to get inspired.
+Wedding season is almost upon us and no matter what role you’re playing for this special day, we’re big believers in making your hair a priority when it comes to curating your look.
+Wedding braids, in particular, have been making a huge comeback and is a style that works on a variety of hair types and textures.

 Wedding Hairstyles with Braids to Try for Every Hair Length